ArreyTabe/tic-tac-toe/README.md

 A 3x3 grid game played by two users where each user takes turns in playing the one who gets 3 consecutive cells(boxes) **Wins!**

 ## Game Description
+**The grid board is as shown on this shot **
 ![screenshot](asset/tic-tac-toe-grid.png)

-The game board is as shown above, a 3x3 grid where each player take a turn and plays.
+The game board is as shown above, a 3x3 grid where each player takes a turn and plays.
+**Below is the grid with symbols**
 ![screenshot](asset/grid_with_symbols.png)

 - The game starts by prompting both players for their names.